rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/catalog/customizing-charts/_index.md

 3. **Recommended:** Create a `questions.yml` file.

     This file creates a form for users to specify deployment parameters when they deploy the custom chart.
-Without this file, users will have to specify the parameters manually using key value pairs, which isn't user-friendly.
+Without this file, users **must** specify the parameters manually using key value pairs, which isn't user-friendly.
     <br/>
     <br/>
     The example below creates a form that prompts users for persistent volume size and a storage class.